 The following is a guest post by Hannah from Breathing Travel.

-Ah, the Philippines, the country of more than 7000 islands and barely anyone has enough time to visit them all.
-In order to make most of your time in the Philippines, timing is everything, so figuring out the best time to visit the Philippines is key.
+In order to make the most of your time in the Philippines, timing is everything, so figuring out the best time to visit the Philippines is key.
 The last thing you want to be is trapped in your room because you forgot to check when the typhoon season starts – so September and October are a big no if you wish to avoid it.

 The Best Time to Visit The Philippines